gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/06-create-a-virtual-machine.md

 ## Create a static IP address

 A static public IP gives your virtual machine a consistent online address.
-If we don't create a static IP, our computer's address may change at any time.
+If we don't create a static IP, our virtual machine's address may change at any time.

 1. Open the `main.tf` file.
 1. Add the following Terraform code to the bottom of the file: